troyleft. - Submerged

 How did we get here you ask?
 Well, have you ever fallen prey to your destructive tendencies and regretted that time you took a screwdriver to the perfectly fine cherry red paint job of your electric guitar?
 No, just me?

-Almost all of this damage was caused by teenage stupidity.
+Me in a gas mask holding up the body of my disassembled, badly scratched up guitarAlmost all of this damage was caused by teenage stupidity.

 When it got warm enough, I sprayed a piece of scrap wood to help me decide on a color (which ended up being Rustoleum Gloss Grape) and headed to my parents' house to borrow their garage and do it for real.
 That's when things start started to go south, as I kept making mistake after mistake.
 The paint would peel and little air bubbles would form, and yet, I kept on sanding in between to try and even it out which inevitably made things worse.
 After three days of this, I gave up, packed up, and left in a huff.

 When I got home, I bought an orbital sander and removed the old paint so I could start over.
 My current residence is garage-less, meaning the rest of the process was at the whim of the weather.
 I got the hang of the process eventually, but I had to burn through a lot of raw patience and persistence to get there.
 There were times the whole thing felt impossible.
-I briefly considered burning the damn thing, but I'm so glad I didn't because this guitar means a great deal to me.
+I briefly considered burning the damn thing, but I'm glad I didn't as this guitar means a great deal to me.

-OkayT98 - Wisco Kid
+Wisco Kid - OkayT98

-August 29th, 2020
+29 August 2020

 In the midst of this absolute dumpster fire of a year, my friend OkayT98 is currently lifting my spirits with his newest project, Wisco Kid.
 While listening to the project on repeat for the last week, it's become my favorite T98 project to date.
 Maybe I'm a little biased on that opinion since I got to lay down a guitar solo on the opening track, "Chase."
 While we definitely both did our thing on that one, my favorite track is actually a toss-up between "Panic" and "Goin' Ghost."
 Both of them have wildly different content, but the messages in both connect with me.